Skip to content

 Position Management

 The portfolio occupies the right panel of the interface.
-It allows you to track open positions and calculate real PnL based on historical funding rate data.
+It allows you to track open positions, calculate real PnL based on historical funding rate data, and keep a record of closed positions with realized PnL.

 Portfolio Summary